top of page

 What can MFR treat?

 MFR can be used for treating so many issues – sometimes we use it for tackling very specific issues, sometimes we use it more generally.
+We often use it when treating:

-• Plantar fasciitis – inflammation of the plantar fascia, which connects your heel to the start of your toes.
+• Plantar Fasciitis – inflammation of the plantar fascia, which connects your heel to the start of your toes.
 The NHS has guidance on plantar fasciitis, if you’d like to know more.

-• Myofascial pain syndrome (MPS) – also called chronic myofascial pain (CMP), MPS is chronic inflammation of your muscles and fascia, with symptoms including sore muscles, throbbing pains etc. The American medical training group Mayo Clinic has a really useful resource on MPS.
+• Myofascial Pain Syndrome (MPS) – also called chronic myofascial pain (CMP), MPS is chronic inflammation of your muscles and fascia, with symptoms including sore muscles, throbbing pains etc. The American medical training group Mayo Clinic has a really useful resource on MPS.

 The body is an integrated system, a puzzle, and it’s each of our practitioner’s role to work and support you in putting the pieces together to achieve the maximum comfort and movement.